Sessions

 Activate a session (interactive)

-A helper is provided to set the session interactively by providing the user a list of configured sessions.
-The user will be prompted to select one of the listed sessions.
+, is provided to set the session interactively by providing the user a list of configured sessions.
+The user will be prompted to select one of the listed sessions (if there is more than one session, otherwise the single session will be automatically selected).

 Alternatively, VIM style shortcuts "j" (down) and "k" (up) keys can be also used for navigation.
 Though this does not work when your using the interact search.